-- Ollie studied in Diversions. - The Economics professor told the class to turn the assignment in by the end of the day. - The a capella group "What She Said" will perform at the spring concert.
+- Ollie studied in the coffee shop. - The Economics professor told the class to turn the assignment in by the end of the day. - The a capella group "What She Said" will perform at the spring concert.

 Direct and Indirect Objects